 Photo 1: The Lancing Squad (IMG_4097)

-Caption: The full strength of the Lancing Carriage Works Bofors Crew, officially part of the 18th Sussex (Brighton) Home Guard.
-Standing outside the workshop doors, the group shows the mirrored hierarchy of the Works—from the senior officers in the front row to the skilled tradesmen and 'lads' in the rear.
-Note the 'SX' designation on the battle dress shoulders, marking them as Sussex defenders. |
+The full strength of the Lancing Carriage Works Bofors Crew, 18th Sussex Home Guard.
+Note the 'SX' designation on the battle dress shoulders, marking them as Sussex defenders.

 Photo 2: Preparing for Action (IMG_4094)